wotakumoe/wotaku/guides/manga/madokami.md

 1. Download and install FMD2 from [**here**](https://github.com/dazedcat19/FMD2)
 2. Update all the modules and restart FMD2 after the update is complete.
 You can check the update process in `Options > Websites > Modules`
-3. Then go to `Options > Websites > Accounts` andd add your Madokami credentials.
+3. Then go to `Options > Websites > Accounts` and add your Madokami credentials.
 After that select Madokami and click apply.
 4. Now go to **Manga info** and paste the URL in **Input URL here** and click :right-arrow:
 5. After it loads the chapters, select the chapters you want to download and click **Download**